-Take one capsule twice daily for two weeks.
+Take one capsule twice daily for at least two weeks.

 Take the capsules with food.

 The most common side-effects are feeling sick, diarrhoea and headache.

 |Type of medicine||A chloride-channel activator|